 UMass Lowell requires that all students maintain some form of primary medical insurance coverage valid in both the U.S. and host country before, during and after the education abroad period.

 The University System provides international insurance coverage and services to UMass Lowell students, faculty and staff who are participating in a University sponsored and approved study abroad program.
 Information on this coverage, such as the policy number, coverage, certificate and contact information is given during Pre-Departure Orientation.
 This insurance is no charge to the traveler.
 General coverage can be reviewed on the UMass Treasurer's Office website.

 Prior to departure, students & families should still contact their personal health insurance company to make certain they understand what additional coverage they may have in place, or may want to put in place, while traveling abroad.
 Any additional coverage purchased would be at the traveler's own expense.

 There are a number of things that you'll need to arrange before you depart for your destination abroad.
 Travel plans including obtaining passport, visa, and booking flights are among the first steps to help get you abroad successfully.

 If you don't have one already, apply for one as soon as possible.
 Make sure your passport will be valid for at least six months after the end date of your study abroad program, or the date of your departure.
-If you need to apply for, or renew your passport, visit the State Department website
+If you need to apply for, or renew your passport, visit the State Department website for instructions.